Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The envelopes of hyperplanes which equally fit the data in -dimensional case

-belongs to the confocal pencil \eqref{konffamJ}.
-It is important to note that the proper, mass-normalized formula of the ellipsoid of gyration which belongs to the confocal family \eqref{konffamJ} comes only a posteriori, ones we have established the right confocal family \eqref{konffamJ}, not vice-versa.

-A trace of the statement of Theorem \ref{nd} in three-dimensional case can be retrieved from \cite{Ga}.
-However, the presentation in \cite{Ga} was very vague and unusual even for the standards of that historic period.
-It was written more like a report or an essay rather than as a scientific paper, since it did not provide clear statements, formulas, or proofs of the main assertions. \end{exm}
+A trace of the statement of Theorem \ref{nd} in the three-dimensional case can be retrieved from \cite{Ga}.
+However, the presentation in \cite{Ga} was very vague and unusual even by the standards of that historic period.
+It was written more like a report or an essay rather than as a scientific paper, as it did not provide clear statements, formulas, or proofs of the main assertions.